Sebagabones/Server-Side-Rendered-Includes/README.md

 `-t` specifies the directory to grab the templates from, if it is not provided it grabs templates from the input directory (or if the input was not a directory it uses the current directory).
 `-o` is the directory to output the generated files to, if not provided it using the current directory.
 `--no-warnings` silences any warnings, and just runs without worrying if it overwrites any files.
+`-v` explains what the script is doing, turns on verbose mode

 #### Tips
 By putting the output files into their own designated folder, so as long as you setup your webserver correctly, you can prevent the templates and source files from being accessed, by setting your webserver's root folder to be output folder.